KevinMarquette/kevinmarquette.github.io/_posts/2016-11-06-powershell-hashtable-everything-you-wanted-to-know-about.md

 Having the ability to nest hashtables gives you a lot of flexibility and options.

 ## Looking at nested hashtables
 As soon as you start nesting hashtables, you are going to need an easy way to look at them from the console.
-If I take that last hashtable, I get an output that looks like this that only goes so deep:
+If I take that last hashtable, I get an output that looks like this and it only goes so deep:

     ps:\> $people
     Name                           Value